rice-apps/match/README.md

 - [ ] select by search auto-complete
 - [ ] automated match making decisions
 - [ ] email template generation
-- [ ] data backups with timestamps
+- [ ] data backups with timestamps (can look into using GCP storage)